yuen33/blender-light-studio/README.md

   - 10: Start adding lights by clicking "Add Light" and moving them around using the new split viewport

 ## Future Ideas to Implement
+  - Cycles Switch: Swtich to "Cycles Render" when clicking on "Prepare Light Studio" [DONE]
-  - Solo mode: Turn all other lights off and only show the effect of the selected light [DONE]
+  - Solo Mode: Turn all other lights off and only show the effect of the selected light [DONE]
-  - Cycles Switch: Swtich to "Cycles Render" when clicking on "Prepare Light Studio"
+  - Light Distance: Option to change light distance from 0, 0, 0
   - Selectable Lights: Make lights (geo in 3d scene) selectable (everything else locked) to allow users use render layers
   - Light Profiles: BIG ONE. :D